mitll/LLClass/README.md

-### Intro
+### Introduction
-LLClass can be used for a number of text classification problems including:
+LLClass is a Java tool that can be used for a number of text classification problems including:

 * Language Identification (LID)
 * Automatic text difficulty assessment (Auto ILR)